msobanjo/courseware/topics/networking/modules/mac-address/README.md

 Changing a devices MAC address can be used for bypassing or "tricking" access control in place by disguising itself as another device.
 This is typically a technique used for malicious purposes but can be used for penetration testing and ensuring your services are robust enough to not be susceptible to this.
 ## Tasks
-- Find the MAC address of the current device that you are using, remember you can use `ipconfig /all` on Windows an `ip link show` on Linux
+- Find the MAC address of the current device that you are using, remember you can use `ipconfig /all` on Windows an `ip link show` on Linux.
-- Use the first 3 bytes of your MAC to find out who manufactured your network interface card (NIC), you usually just put it in a Google search
+- Use the first 3 bytes of your MAC to find out who manufactured your network interface card (NIC), usually just putting it in a Google search will show you this.